tdegeus/cppmat/docs/compile.rst

 .. note::

-  Except the C++ standard it should usually not be necessary to load cppmat explicitly, as it is installed in a location when the compiler can find it.
+  Except the C++ standard it should usually not be necessary to load cppmat explicitly, as it is installed in a location where the compiler can find it.

 Compiling Python modules that use cppmat
 ========================================